Get Ready for Kindergarten

-Who can write down 3 words that start with “f”.
+Let’s see who can write down 3 words that start with “f”.

 Who can say our phone number first?

-Who can tie their shoes first?
+Let’s see who can tie their shoes first?

 Ideas to Help Your Child Get Ready For Kindergarten

-1.Drop everything and read – The whole family or just you and your child drop everything and read a book, magazine, tech device, recipe, cereal box, etc. Your child is probably not reading yet, but older siblings can read to their sibling, you can read to your child, or just pile a bunch of reading material your child!
+1.Drop everything and read – The whole family or just you and your child drop everything and read a book, magazine, tech device, recipe, cereal box, etc. Your child is probably not reading yet, but older siblings can read to their sibling, you can read to your child, or just pile a bunch of reading material for your child!
 Ask questions about what is being read, and have your child respond.
 Make it exciting – add hot chocolate, etc.

 2. Read in the Dark night – Turn out the lights and use flashlights to read, discuss the letters in the words, the words, the story, etc.